gregives/gregives.co.uk/contents/index.md

 ---

 ---
-I'm a **final-year Computer Science student** at the University of Sheffield, soon to be joining [Capital One](https://capitalone.co.uk/) as a Software Development Engineer.
-Last summer I interned at [FinancialForce](https://financialforce.com).
-I'm a lead instructor at [Code First: Girls](https://codefirstgirls.org.uk) and a teaching assistant at the [University of Sheffield](https://www.sheffield.ac.uk/dcs).
+I'm a Software Engineer and recent graduate of the University of Sheffield, currently working on web stuff at [Capital One](https://capitalone.co.uk/).
+I enjoy building projects like [Twelvety](https://twelvety.netlify.app/), discussing web performance and fonts, teaching others to code and organising events like hackathons.